We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Animal Kingdom Touring Plan Basics

 This Animal Kingdom touring plan makes a few assumptions.
-The first is that you want to make the most of your day, and therefore, will be there from open until closing.
-Of course, this will vary during the summer and busy times of year when the park is open later and it gets dark later.
+The first is that you want to make the most of your day, and therefore, will be there at park opening.

 The order that you do the rides and attractions